2025 KEYNOTE SPEAKERS

 Birds are extraordinary—they dance in brilliant plumes, make music, engineer nests, navigate thousands of miles, and achieve feats under water and above land that no human can.
 In this talk, Miyoko Chu will celebrate the marvels of birds and explore one of their biggest superpowers of all—their ability to transform how humans see and steward the natural world.

-Take a look at the future of bird conservation with Miyoko Chu whose visionary work at the Cornell Lab of Ornithology led to the creation and launch of the Merlin Bird ID app.
+Take a look at the future of bird conservation with Miyoko Chu, whose visionary work at the Cornell Lab of Ornithology led to the creation and launch of the Merlin Bird ID app.
 Miyoko will share how digital innovation, AI technology, and growing numbers of bird enthusiasts are generating unprecedented data and insights about 11,000 bird species around the world—and how you can join the movement to protect birds and the fabric of nature that sustains us all. |

 Date: Wednesday, May 14, 2025

 Time: 5:30-8:30 p.m.
-Location: Maumee Bay Lodge, Ballroom Fee: $50 Registration Required: Yes Plated dinner included with registration fee One of the country's leading birding couples, The Kaufmans' passion, energy, and expertise not only created The Biggest Week, but helped make it what it is today, an event that brings together thousands of birders from around the world to celebrate their shared love of birds and birding. |
+Location: Maumee Bay Lodge, Ballroom Fee: $60 Registration Required: Yes Plated dinner included with registration fee One of the country's leading birding couples, the Kaufmans' passion, energy, and expertise not only created The Biggest Week but helped make it what it is today, an event that brings together thousands of birders from around the world to celebrate their shared love of birds and birding. |

 Date: Thursday, May 15, 2025

 Time: 4-5 p.m.
 Location: Maumee Bay Lodge, Ballroom Fee: $15 Registration Required: Yes Dexter Patterson, known as the "Wisco Birder" on social media, is passionate about making birdwatching accessible to everyone.
 With his energetic "You Ready?
 Let's Go!" videos, Dexter brings the excitement of bird discovery to a broad audience, captivating millions of viewers with his vibrant personality and commitment to nature.
-As an author, educator, photographer, and co-founder of the BIPOC Birding Club of Wisconsin, Dexter is dedicated to showing that birding is open to all and sharing the joy of birdwatching across communities.
+As an author, educator, photographer, and co-founder of the BIPOC Birding Club of Wisconsin, Dexter is dedicated to showing that birding is open to all and to sharing the joy of birdwatching across communities.
 His mission is to inspire a new generation of bird enthusiasts to explore the outdoors and celebrate the beauty around them.

 |